vsillan/game-server-programming-course/presentations/intro.md

 Note:

-- Azure provides hosted databases such as SQL database, DocumentDB, Table storage, and Redis
 - Also: Message queues, Monitoring and alerts for the servers and services, Hosting for web sites and web APIs, Logs/Analytics and big data services, Push notifications, Content delivery network, Active Directory for authenticating users

 ---